What is an interest-only HELOC and how does it work?

 When does an interest-only HELOC make sense?

-- are strapped now, but expect to increase your household income in the future
+- Are cash-strapped now, but expect to increase your household income in the future, allowing you to comfortably afford bigger payments later on.

-- plan to move before the draw period runs out (somewhat akin to the strategy of an adjustable-rate mortgage).
-You’ll have to settle up when you sell, but presumably your proceeds will cover the balance due.
+- Plan to move before the HELOC draw period ends.
+Akin to what some borrowers do with an adjustable-rate mortgage, this strategy lets you avoid making monthly principal and interest payments at all.
+You’ll have to settle up when you sell, but presumably your sale proceeds will cover the balance due on the HELOC.

 When should you avoid taking out an interest-only HELOC?

-An interest-only HELOC won’t make sense in some situations and could even be a risky decision if you are not financially prepared for the repayment structure.
+An interest-only HELOC won’t make sense in some situations and could even be a risky decision if you aren’t financially prepared for the repayment structure.
 Here are some of the scenarios in which an interest-only HELOC may not be right for you.

 Limited home equity

-If you don’t have a lot of equity in your home, it won’t be an option for you.
-Any type of HELOC is primarily dependent on your home’s equity.
-Percentages vary by lender, but most will only let you borrow up to 80 or 90 percent of your home’s value.
+If you don’t have a lot of equity in your home, a HELOC may not be an option for you.
+Qualifying for any type of HELOC is primarily dependent on your home’s equity.
+Percentages vary by lender, but most require a minimum equity stake of 15 to 20 percent.
+Also, they will only let you borrow up to 80 or 90 percent of your home’s value.

 Low credit score